-- A. The family day care home should promote developmentally appropriate active play for all children, including infants and toddlers, every day. - B. All areas of the home including the play areas shall be in good repair, clean and free from litter, nails, glass, and other hazards.

-- C. Strings and cords long enough to encircle a child's neck, such as those on toys and window coverings, shall not be accessible to children. - D. Bathtubs, buckets, diaper pails, and other open containers of water should be emptied immediately after use. - E. All accessible electrical outlets should be "tamper-resistant electrical outlets" that contain internal shutter mechanisms to prevent children from sticking objects into receptacles.
-In settings that do not have "tamper-resistant electrical outlets," outlets shall have safety covers.
+- A. Operators must promote developmentally appropriate active play for all children, including infants and toddlers, every day. - B. All areas of the home including the play areas shall be in good repair, clean and free from litter, nails, glass, and other hazards. - C. Strings and cords long enough to encircle a child's neck, such as those on toys and window coverings, shall not be accessible to children. - D. Bathtubs, buckets, diaper pails, and other open containers of water must be emptied immediately after use.